vmware-archive/projectmonitor/README.md

 ### Layout
 The layout consists of a grid of tiles representing the projects.
-The number of projects that need to be displayed is determined automatically, but can also be set explicitly.
-There are views available for 15 tiles, 24 tiles, 48 tiles, or 63 tiles, and a 6-project view with larger tiles is coming soon.
+The number of projects that need to be displayed is determined automatically.

 ### Tile colors
 Tiles are green for green projects, red for red projects, and light gray if the